 PERSONALITY ~ Brienne has always been a shy girl who prefers to keep her distance from people in general.
 She has come a long way since she first arrived at WSWS and is now more comfortable with people, but does not allow anyone to really pet her.
 She will come close enough to sniff, and sometimes tries an exploratory nip or two.

 RELATIONSHIP ~ For most of her time at WSWS, Brienne lived with a large pack that included fellow Iowa rescues, Ghost and Arya.
 In early 2017, a fight with Arya resulted in Brienne’s removal from the pack.
-Now she lives with Summer, another wolf-dog from the Iowa rescue.
-Brienne and Summer are not on our tour path because they are so shy, but you can ask to visit them on a special tour.
+She lived with Summer, another wolf-dog from the Iowa rescue, until he joined the Big Pack in the Sky on May 16th, 2019.
+Brienne is not on our tour path because she is so shy, but you can ask to visit her on a special tour.

 LIKES ~ Brienne likes to carry things around in her mouth like food or toys, and she loves making her neighbors jealous of whatever she has.
 She really enjoys her quarterly enrichment treats.

 DISLIKES ~ Brienne dislikes large groups of people near her habitat.
 She also can’t stand when neighbors receive bones and she doesn’t!

 FUN FACTS ~ Brienne is missing her right ear.
 Several of our other rescues have lost their ears to fights, and we guess that is how Brienne lost her ear, but no one knows the real story.

 WISH LIST ~ Brienne would love to move into new habitats with the rest of the Westeros Pack, and we need help building them!
 Click the button and learn how to be a volunteer.